stenglein-lab/2017_GDW/Mapping_Assembly/download_exercise.md

 pwd
 ```

-To get the dataset, we will use the fastq-dump tool, part of the [SRA toolkit](https://www.ncbi.nlm.nih.gov/books/NBK158900/).
+To get the dataset, we will use the fastq-dump tool, part of the [SRA toolkit](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=toolkit_doc).

-To run fasta-dump, you just need to specify the run # (SRR# or ERR#) of the dataset you want.
+fastq-dump downloads an SRA dataset.
+To run fasta-dump, you just need to specify the run # (the SRR#) of the dataset you want.
 Our run # is SRR1984309

 The --split-files option of the command will create separate, synchronized files for paired reads